futapi/fut/transfers.md

 ### fut.sendToTradepile(item_id, safe=True)

-fut.sendToTradepile takes one argument (item_id) and has an optional argument (safe) that checks the length of your tradepile to make sure you have room to store another item.
-The item_id argument is the 'id' field in [player info dictionaries.](https://github.com/TrevorMcCormick/futmarket/blob/master/lookuptables.md#player-info-dict) A successful send will return `True`.
+fut.sendToTradepile() takes one argument (item_id) and has an optional argument (safe) that checks the length of your tradepile to make sure you have room to store another item.
+The item_id argument is the `id` field in [player info dictionaries.](https://github.com/TrevorMcCormick/futmarket/blob/master/lookuptables.md#player-info-dict) A successful send will return `True`.
 An unsuccessful send will return `False`if you do not own the item you're trying to send to the tradepile, or `403` if the item you're trying to send is untradeable.

 *Examples*:
 ```python